edouardparis/lntop/README.md

 # GAUGE       ascii bar with percent local/capacity
 # LOCAL       the local amount of the channel
 # CAP         the total capacity of the channel
+# SENT        the total amount sent
+# RECEIVED    the total amount received
 # HTLC        the number of pending HTLC
 # UNSETTLED   the amount unsettled in the channel
 # CFEE        the commit fee